• Skip to primary navigation

 • Distribute cheese first, the order of remaining ingredients doesn't matter as much.

-• Other great add-ins: other seasonal toppings like zucchini, corn, etc.
+• Other great add-ins: fresh mozzarella, black pepper or red pepper flakes, other seasonal toppings like zucchini, corn, fresh arugula, etc are good on a prosciutto and fig pizza.

 FAQ